12.15.25

 Tracking your kids’ online activity can come with lots of pushback — but this is where having open communication goes a long way.
 Explain why you want to check their activity.
 Then, find a balance that allows them autonomy.
 There are several choices of phone plans for kids and teens that include parental controls — things like activity and location monitoring, and sometimes the ability to block certain websites or app purchases.

 Teach your children about potential online risks so they can make informed decisions themselves.
-It’s important to always respect their privacy while still being vigilant.
+It’s important to respect their privacy while still being vigilant.